MagicTINTIN/MicaClientpp/README.md

 ```
 ---
 # Futures features :
-- /g *(optional: group name)* only print message from a group, if no group given print all
 - Themes : MicaClient++, Original (copy of micasend official client)
 - add /game with megamorpion implementation (submenus with /showgame /play /addgame /delgame)
 - add /adduser for admins (with /showuser /upuser)